-When a person experiences any signs and symptoms of testicular cancer, the doctor may initially, review the medical history and conduct a detailed physical examination.
-If any suspicious lumps or mass are detected during the physical examination, the following tests are recommended for a detailed diagnosis.
+When a person experiences any signs and symptoms, the testicle doctor specialist may initially, review the medical history and conduct a detailed physical examination.
+If any suspicious pea-sized lump on testicle or mass is detected during the physical examination, the following tests are recommended for a detailed diagnosis.

 Testicular cancer staging is based on the American Joint Committee on Cancer (AJCC) TNM system.
 It provides detailed information about:

 If you are diagnosed with testicular cancer, the healthcare team would decide the treatment based on the overall health, the type of testicular cancer, and the stage at which the cancer is diagnosed.
 The cancer care team would also discuss the possible side effects, risks, and benefits of each treatment.